Petingoso/dotfiles/README.md

 - ~~https://gitlab.com/brokenbyte/dotfiles/-/tree/master for the some of the nvim configs~~ jokes on you it's now basically all mine now

-- https://github.com/lauroro/hyprland-dotfiles for most of the waybar config
+- ~~https://github.com/lauroro/hyprland-dotfiles (old config)~~ https://github.com/justleoo/dotfiles for most of the waybar config

 - https://github.com/adi1090x/rofi for amazing rofi themes